 Welcome!
-Thank you for visiting the new and slightly improved Shakespeare Resource Center.
+Thank you for visiting the Shakespeare Resource Center.
 You'll find here

 collected links from all over the World Wide Web to help you find information on William Shakespeare.
 There are millions